Coronavirus (COVID-19) Updates from the PHA

 Reducing the likelihood of getting or spreading the Coronavirus:

 We ask that ALL non-essential visits to our high rise buildings be suspended.
 For essential visits (such as CNA care, homemakers, food or medication delivery), please screen for key indicators of the virus (if you are not feeling well, traveled out of state or country, etc.) before allowing them to enter the building.
+All who enter the property MUST be wearing a face mask.

 - Wash hands often for at least 20 seconds, using warm water and plenty of soap, especially after touching shared objects such as door handles.